fortythreesam/FourthYearProject/report/report.md

 #### 1.1.1 Image Noise

 Noise is present in an image when there is a random variance in its pixel values.
 Image denoising is an important step in any image processing application.
 Fields such as computer vision rely on having high-quality images in order to work as efficiently as possible.
+Rafati, Mehravar, et al.[1] haveshown how sensitive such systems can be to even low levels of noise.
 Digital cameras are also required to output images that closely represent the real world.
 It is therefore essential that as much of the process of this is as efficient as possible.
 The presence of noise in an image can cause problems for both perceived quality and effectiveness of algorithms using the image.

 #### 1.1.2 Evolutionary Algorithm

 One problem with using denoising filters is the fact that input parameters are required to be selected manually.
-For example, a Gaussian filter requires an estimated noise level and Chambolles total variation filter requires a weight parameter[1].
+For example, a Gaussian filter requires an estimated noise level and Chambolles total variation filter requires a weight parameter[2].
 Since there are many of these filters, it can take a long time to find the optimal one to use.
 The idea is to use an evolutionary algorithm to automatically select the filter and parameter(s).

 #### 1.1.3 Weak Texture Patches